 10 – Words with the same meaning

 Japanese has many words with the same meaning, which may or may not be used in certain situations.
-For example, there are several ways to say “I” and other pronouns.
+For example, there are various ways to say “I” and other pronouns.

-There is an Americanized version of some words, such as milk: ミルク (Miruku) or 牛乳 (Gyūnyū) and several other words that can have the same meaning and different pronunciations, especially kanji words, some usually have their reading abbreviated in just one syllable.
+There is the Americanized version of some words, like milk: ミルク (Miruku) or 牛乳 (Gyūnyū) and several other words that can have the same meaning and different pronunciations, especially kanji words, some tend to have their reading abbreviated to just one syllable.

-No matter the difficulties ahead, aprender japonês is something very satisfying and fun, when done the right way.
-If you have difficulties while studying, our site is committed to helping you with articles about the idioma japanese and about Japan.
-It's up to you to put it into practice, dedicate yourself to a study method, and never give up!
+No matter the difficulties ahead, learning Japanese is something very satisfying and fun if done the right way.
+If you have difficulties while studying, our site is committed to helping you with articles about the Japanese language and Japan.
+It is up to you to put it into practice, dedicate yourself to a study method, and never give up!